Is live chat helping my support team achieve their customer service and sales goals?

-Now total chats not only indicates the number of chats you’ve received so far but also the ones you’ve resolved.
-So, to avoid any confusion for your admins and for yourself, you can categorize total chats into the following categories:
+Now total chats indicate not only the number of chats you’ve received so far but also the ones you’ve resolved.
+So, to avoid any confusion for your admins and yourself, you can categorize total chats into the following categories:

 - Rated Chats – Chats rated by your customers out of total chats.

-- Missed Chats – Total chats your operators missed out while they were online.
+- Missed Chats – Total chats your operators missed out on while online.

 - Chat Summary – Get comparative data on chat requests, accepted chats, and missed chats.

 While you need to know the total chats your support team has received so far, it is also crucial to look into metrics like missed chats.

 This metric will help you see the total number of missed chats in a specific time duration.
 You can add hourly, daily, weekly, or monthly filters to see when and at what time did your support team miss out on incoming chats.

 If you want to avoid having missed chats, you can add offline messages.
 With its addition, you can:

 - Never miss out on support opportunities as offline messages can be saved as chat tickets.